Build great API’s faster, with PHP and laravel 5.5

-APIATO is a flawless framework for building scalable and testable API-Centric Applications with PHP.
-It is designed to help you build scalable API’s faster, by providing tools and functionalities that facilitates the development of any API-Centric App.
+Apiato is designed to help you build scalable API’s faster, by providing tools and functionalities that facilitates the development of any API-Centric App.

-APIATO uses the best frameworks, tools and conventions in a creative way to deliver a rich set of features in a modern PHP Application.
+It uses the best frameworks, tools and conventions in a creative way to deliver a rich set of features in a modern PHP Application.

 Why!? setting up a solid API from scratch is time consuming (and time is money).
-APIATO gives you the core features of robust API’s, so you can focus on your business logic and deliver faster.
+Apiato gives you the core features of robust API’s, so you can focus on your business logic and deliver faster.
 Skip the repetitive work and enjoy the open source fun.

-APIATO Features list on Github.
+See Features list on Github.

 How to read the docs